Strike Back's latest season shot entirely in Malaysia

 "They remind me on a daily basis that they miss Malaysia and they wish they can go back."

-A newcomer to the cast, Bamber also spent time with his fellow cast members, including Warren Brown, Daniel MacPherson and Alin Sumarwata.
+A newcomer to the cast, Bamber also spent time with his fellow cast members, including English actor Warren Brown and Australian actors Daniel MacPherson and Alin Sumarwata.
 In particular, he spent many an evening enjoying the food and bars of Kuala Lumpur, Penang and Singapore with Brown, he said.

 "Off-screen, they are all wonderful fun.
 They were very welcoming and I was in awe of them.

-"Warren has a previous career as a Muay Thai boxer.
+"Warren had a career as a muay thai boxer.
 Dan is an amazing triathlete.
-And I have watched Alin strip an AK-47 or M40 rifle down to its bare bones and (put it) back again... without even thinking about it."
+And I have watched Alin strip an AK-47 or M40 rifle down to its bare bones and (put it) back again... without even thinking about it.

-"We all got on super well," he said, adding that the glue and love between the core characters is the most important part of the show.
+"We all got on super well," he said, adding that the glue and love among the core characters is the most important part of the show.

-Strike Back airs on Saturdays at 11am, at the same time as the United States, on Cinemax (StarHub TV Channel 611).
+• Strike Back airs on Saturdays at 11am on Cinemax (StarHub TV Channel 611).
 It is also available on HBO Go and HBO On Demand (StarHub TV Channel 602).